netxms/netxms-doc/admin/installation.rst

 Web Management Client
 ^^^^^^^^^^^^^^^^^^^^^

 The |product_name| web interface is java based and should be deployed into a servlet container to run.
+Servlet container should support servlet-api version
-Minimal supported versions are: Jetty 10, Tomcat 9.
-The supported Java version is 17 or later.
+4. Supported versions are: Jetty 10, 11, 12, Tomcat 9.
+The supported Java
+version is 17 or later.

   1. Install one of the servlet containers that support servlet-api version 4.